 Maybe it’s still a little too nippy to spend the evening outside?
 Then you should try out the Bernese Beer Tour: you’ll get to know and taste different beers and spend a relaxed evening moving from one iconic beer bar to the next.
 The tour begins at the Altes Tramdepot and continues to OnTap and Au Trappiste, a bar steeped in history, and then ends at Barbière.
 At every stop, experienced beer sommeliers and sommelières from Bern share fun anecdotes and key facts and figures.
 You’ll be more than well equipped for the next round of small talk over a few beers.

-The 11 most beautiful restaurant terraces in BernBreathtaking views as far as the eye can see.
-Whether it’s a local pub directly on the Aare river or an award-winning restaurant beside a lake, these 11 terraces are the perfect place to enjoy a meal.The 11 most beautiful restaurant terraces in BernMore
+The most beautiful restaurant terraces in the city and region of BernBreathtaking views as far as the eye can see.
+Whether it’s a local pub directly on the Aare river or an award-winning restaurant beside a lake, these terraces are the perfect place to enjoy a meal.The most beautiful restaurant terraces in the city and region of BernMore

 Our favourite sustainable restaurantsConsciously regional: Do you want to know where the meat or the carrot on your plate is from?
 You’ve come to the right place.
 These are our favourite restaurants in Bern – they not only promise sustainable enjoyment, but actually serve it.Our favourite sustainable restaurantsMore